 - Assure the person that your conversation will be held in confidence, but you may need to consult with Human Resources or other offices if you are unsure of supports, benefits, employee rights, etc. This is done to ensure that the employee is receiving the best support possible.

-- Remind the person they are covered by existing university policies, including UBC’s Policy #3 Discrimination and Harassment, the Respectful Environment Statement, as well as provincial and federal laws.
+- Remind the person they are covered by existing university policies, including Policy SC7 – Discrimination (formerly Policy #3), the Respectful Environment Statement, as well as provincial and federal laws.

 - Suggest that you work on a transition plan together.